mixnets/SwiftShader/docs/dEQP.md

     python3 scripts\build_caselists.py <path to cherry>\data
     ```

-    Note: you need to run `python3 scripts\build_caselists.py <path to cherry>\data` every time you update dEQP.
+    Note: you need to run `python scripts\build_caselists.py <path to cherry>\data` every time you update dEQP.

 Preparing the server
 --------------------

 19. Edit `<path to cherry>\cherry\data.go`
 * Search for `../candy-build/deqp-wgl` and replace that by `<path to deqp>/build`
-* Just above, add an option to CommandLine: `--deqp-gl-context-type=egl`
+//* Just above, add an option to CommandLine: `--deqp-gl-context-type=egl`
-* Just below, modify the BinaryPath from 'Debug' to 'Release' if you did a Release build at step 17
+* Just below, modify the BinaryPath from 'Release' to 'Debug' if you did a Debug build at step 17
 * Remove `--deqp-watchdog=enable` to avoid timeouts during debugging.

 Testing OpenGL ES